ArkadiuszMin/ArkadiuszMin/README.md

 ### Whoami
 My name is Arkadiusz Mincberger.
-I'm currently 4th-year Computer Science student at AGH University of Science and Technology Employed at Medius.
+I'm currently 4th-year Computer Science student at AGH University of Science and Technology Employed at 🎯Medius.
 🔭 I'm a DDD and OOP passionate and Math enjoyer, writing in C# professionaly and in Java recreationally I can write frontend in React too! 😄